Industry and community engagement

 The School of Architecture and Built Environment maintains strong connections with industry and alumni through guest lectures, workshops, events, industry site inspections and other collaborative opportunities.

-SABE recently held the first 2023 student and industry social hour.
-A wonderful event for SABE staff, local industry representatives and current students to build connections and look at opportunities for collaboration.
+The school of architecture and built environment held the first student and industry social hour in 2023.
+It was a wonderful event for SABE staff, local industry representatives and current students to build connections and look at opportunities for collaboration.
 Held in our beautiful precinct, Mr Barry Williams commenced the event with an Acknowledgement to Country, and then it was time to network.
 There was a great turnout with Architecture and Construction Management students and also our PhD candidates all engaging and enjoying the food, discussions and atmosphere.
-We are looking forward to our next event!
+Since 2023, CASH has been a staple event for the school, we hold this event each semester, to give our students the opportunity to engage with industry partners and meet students from across our degrees.

 Network and Nibbles